dekarrin/ictiobus/docs/fishi-usage.md

 [FISHI spec for FISHI itself](./fishi.md), and it's used to generate the FISHI parser that ictcc uses.
 Glub.

-## The Three Phases Of A Compiler Frontend
+## The Three Phases Of An Ictiobus Compiler Frontend

 So, the term "parser" is often used in two distinct ways.
 Outside of the context of compilers and translators, it's often used to refer to an entire analysis